Home » Orangetheory » What Is Capture the Flag Orangetheory ? Tips & Template

 Let’s dive into each of these classes to get the concept better;

-Capture the Flag 2G
+Orangetheory Capture the Flag 2G

 Basically, Orangetheory regular classes are divided into 2G and 3G.
 In 2G classes, there are approximately 24 people divided into groups of 12.
 While one group is on the Treadmill, the other is either on the rower or the Floor for cross-training.
 After a set duration of time, the groups interchange the stations.

-In Capture the flag 2G, people are asked to partner in twos and given a specific treadmill and rower for each group.
+In Capture the Flag 2G, people are asked to partner in twos and given a specific treadmill and rower for each group.

 Partner A will take the rower, while partner B will take on the treadmill/ strider/ bike and floor circuits.
 Partner A should row until partner B finishes a set number of circuits on the Treadmill and the Floor.